cpmpercussion/acmc2020-site/_features/04-location.md

 <!-- image: "assets/images/anu-view.jpg" -->

-ACMC2020 will take place at the Australian National University, Canberra, on Ngunnawal country.
+~~ACMC2020 will take place at the Australian National University, Canberra, on Ngunnawal country.~~ _Note: see update at the top of page.
+Although even in lockdown the ANU is still on Ngunnawal country._

 The conference is hosted by the [ANU School of Music](https://music.cass.anu.edu.au) and [Research School of Computer